Brief guide about marriage in Belarus. What to expect before and after

 It’s very encouraging, that the pile of documents you need for the registration is rather thin; it includes:

 Passport.
 It would be quite weird if you didn’t have to show your passport at the registry office, wouldn’t it?
+All you need to do is visit a us passport office to get one.
 Just bear in mind that it must be registered at the Ministry of the Internal Affairs, translated into Russian or Belarusian and notarized.
 There’re lots of translation agencies in Minsk, so it wouldn’t be any problem.
 Just remember, that this process will require some time and money.

 Certificate, confirming that you’re not married or that you’re divorced.
 Unlike your passport, that is to be registered, translated and notarized in Belarus, the certificate is given to you by the consulate of your country.
 And it must be also translated into Russian or Belarusian and notarized.